JPyke3/mbp-manjaro/README.md

 Reboot your computer, Remembering to move the USB boot flash drive, and welcome to Manjaro :)

-#### Footnote - Touchbar
+#### Footnote - Touchbar & AUDIO

 Small Footnote to the install setup.
-At this stage I forgot to compile the ISO images with the images to include the touchbar package, this will be fixed upon next release.
-In the meantime run this on your new system to get your touchbar working:
+At this stage I forgot to compile the ISO images with the images to include the touchbar & audio package, this will be fixed upon next release.
+In the meantime run this on your new system to get your touchbar and audio working:

 ```
-sudo pacman -S macbook12-spi-driver-dkms; sudo modprobe apple-ibridge; sudo modprobe apple-ib-tb; sudo modprobe apple-ib-als
+sudo pacman -S macbook12-spi-driver-dkms audio-fix-mbp
 ```
+then reboot.

 ## In order to get WiFi working
 1. Boot into OSX and run the following in terminal: `ioreg -l | grep C-4364`